paulsengroup/hictk/docs/installation_src.rst

   # rm -r ~/hictk-test-dir

-If after trying the above steps the tests are still failing, feel free to start `discussion <https://github.com/paulsengroup/hictk/discussions>`_ asking for help.
+If after trying the above steps the tests are still failing, please feel free to start a `discussion <https://github.com/paulsengroup/hictk/discussions>`_ asking for help.

 .. only:: not latex